scottish-government-design-system/designsystem.gov.scot/components/tabs/index.md

 ## Implementation

 The tabs component needs JavaScript enabled in the user's browser.
-If a user does not have JavaScript enabled the tabs will use the alternative tab behaviour also used on small viewports.
-The tab titles display as a list of anchor links to content that is displayed below those links.
+If a user does not have JavaScript enabled the tabs will use the alternative tab behaviour also used on small viewports &mdash; the tab titles display as a list of anchor links to content that is displayed below those links.

 ## Related components